Table of Contents

 Isis was a secondary character in the early myths, but over time, she grew in status and importance.
 Her cult even transcended Egyptian culture and went on to influence Roman tradition, from where it spread across the world.
 Her powers went beyond those of Osiris and Ra, making her perhaps the mightiest deity of the Egyptians.

 Isis’ roles included:

-- Mother – She was the protectress and the main help of her son Horus after Set took the throne from Osiris.
+- Mother – She was the protectress and the main help of her son Horus after Set tried to take the throne from Osiris.
 Her devotion and loyalty to her son made her a role model for mothers everywhere.

 - Magical healer – Isis was the greatest healer in the world, for she had learned the secret name of Ra, and that had given her special powers.
 As the goddess of magic, Isis played a central role in the mystical affairs of Ancient Egypt.

-- Mourner – She was a mourner and a major deity in connection with the rites of the dead.
+- Mourner – Egyptians employed mourners to attend funerary ceremonies, and Isis was considered the patron of mourners due to being the widow of Osiris.
+This fact made her a major deity in connection with the rites of the dead.